GoogleCloudPlatform/professional-services/examples/bigquery-table-access-pattern-analysis/README.md

 <li> Definition

 * Boolean on whether you want the tables to be interactive, it is recommended to set this to "TRUE".
-* If you want the tables output to be interactive (can filter, sort, search), you should set this value to "TRUE" and can choose to run the Classic Jupyter Notebook.
-To do this,
+* If you want the tables output to be interactive (can filter, sort, search), you should set this value to "TRUE".
-    1. Navigate to `Help` menu in Jupyter
-    2. Click on `Launch Classic Notebook`.
-* If you want the tables output to not be interactive, you can set this value to "FALSE" and run it as normal but the table is not as interactive.
+* If you want the tables output to not be interactive, you can set this value to "FALSE".

 <li> Value